daranzolin/OLDdaranzolin.github.io/_posts/2017-08-27-perseus-dictionary-ii.markdown

 {% endhighlight %}

 A brief explanation: the function `subject_network` first filters all entries containing a regex of the subject input.
-Stop words are removed, and the 30 top occurring entries.
-The function default is `include_personalities_only = TRUE`, which indicates we only want to see the association between individuals (entries or "personalities" within the dictionary).
+Stop words are removed, and the 25 top occurring entries.
-Otherwise, non-person associations will be returned (e.g. "book", "killed", etc.).
 A binary correlation is then calculated between the words, with the option of isolating correlations to subject.
 Then the correlation is plotted as a network.

 Some examples: